 We engage with policy-makers in a wide variety of capacities:

-- We have served as an industrial sponsor and executive committee member for the International Energy Agency’s Greenhouse Gas Research and Development program (IEA GHG), and as a member of the agency’s technical networks addressing monitoring, risk assessment, wellbore integrity, modeling, and social research.
+- We have been an industrial sponsor and executive committee member for the International Energy Agency’s Greenhouse Gas Research and Development program, and a member of the agency’s technical networks addressing monitoring, risk assessment, wellbore integrity, modeling, and social research

-- We were a founding member of the Global CCS Institute (GCCSI) and have participated in numerous international meetings.
+- We are a founding member of the Global CCS Institute and have participated in numerous international meetings

-- We have served as an advisory committee member of the European Technology Platform for Zero Emission Fossil Fuel Power Plants (ZEP) and participated in numerous working groups.
+- We have served as an advisory committee member of the European Technology Platform for Zero Emission Fossil Fuel Power Plants and participated in numerous working groups

-- We were a founding member of the Board of Directors of the UK Carbon Capture and Storage Association (CCSA).
+- We are a founding member of the Board of Directors of the UK Carbon Capture and Storage Association

 Schlumberger manages and coordinates active relationships with numerous industry organizations.
 Most notably, we are members of the Petroleum Equipment and Services Association (PESA), the American Geosciences Institute Foundation (AGIF), the American Petroleum Institute (API), the Society of Petroleum Engineers (SPE), the American Association of Petroleum Geologists (AAPG), and the International Association of Oil and Gas Producers (IOGP).
 Schlumberger senior executives serve on the boards and/or advisory committees of these organizations.
 Schlumberger was the first Associate Member of IPIECA, the global oil and gas industry association for environmental and social issues.
 We hold nonpolitical positions and adhere to a do-not-lobby policy.
 As a result, these groups frequently call on us for technical advice and guidance.